 Teaching and Learning About Impacts on our Climate

 The Debate Is Over

 For decades climate scientists have been warning us about impending climate "tipping points" that we are now rapidly approaching and will certainly reach if we do not cut back on the amount of CO2 that we are currently releasing into the atmosphere.
 These warnings have gone unheeded, largely due to a well funded campaign designed to confuse the public and discredit the science that overwhelmingly supports the reality of global warming and climate change.
-The International Panel on Climate Change is a conservative international body of over 2000 scientists from 154 countries, including major oil producers like Venezuela and Saudi Arabia.
+The Intergovernmental Panel on Climate Change is a conservative international body of over 2000 scientists from 154 countries, including major oil producers like Venezuela and Saudi Arabia.
 They studied the peer reviewed research of over 800 of their colleagues and have stated with 95% certainty in their most recent report that 1) Climate change is real, 2) People are causing it, and 3) The predicted consequences are happening.
 Our

 organization is committed to presenting the conclusions of fact-based

 peer reviewed scientific studies such as this.
 It is crucial to dispel

 the confusion generated by climate change deniers who represent a tiny

 fraction of the academic community.
 We must act.
 We are running out of

 time.
 It is no longer a question of if climate change will impact our children, the question is how hard will we allow them to be hit.